JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Here `compress` and `uncompress` are the same file with different names.
 We can tell it's the same file since they have the same i-node number (the first column).
-An i-node is a feature of the UNIX filesystem and is super outside the scope of this article, but not [this one][article-unix-fs].
+An i-node is a feature of the Unix filesystem and is super outside the scope of this article, but not [this one][article-unix-fs].

-Good and/or lazy programmers can use this feature of the UNIX filesystem to write less code but double the number of programs they deliver.
+Good and/or lazy programmers can use this feature of the Unix filesystem to write less code but double the number of programs they deliver.
 First we write a program that changes it's behavior based on the value of `argv[0]` and then we make sure to create links with the names that cause the behavior.

-In our Makefile, the `unmeow` link is created using this recipe:
+In our makefile, the `unmeow` link is created using this recipe:

 ```Makefile
 # Makefile